iRobotCorporation/cfn-custom-resource/README.md

 `cfn_custom_resource` provides an abstract base class to make it easier to implement [`AWS CloudFormation custom resources`](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).
 It was developed from Gene Wood's [`cfnlambda`](https://github.com/gene1wood/cfnlambda), which provides lower-level functions and decorators for the same purpose.

-The `CloudFormationCustomResource` class requires a child class to implement three methods: `create`, `update`, and `delete`, for each of the respective CloudFormation actions.
-Failure can be indicated by raising an exception.
+At its simplest, you subclass the `CloudFormationCustomResource` and implement three methods:
+`create`, `update`, and `delete`, for each of the respective CloudFormation actions.
+Indicate failure by raising an exception.
+If you want attributes available on the resource within CloudFormation, return them as a dictionary.
+Your subclass has a class method `get_handler`, which will return a Lambda handler function.
 Logging to CloudWatch is provided by the `logger` field.

-More details are available in the docs in the `cfn_custom_resource` module.

-## Quickstart

 ```python
 from cfn_custom_resource import CloudFormationCustomResource